-The new requirement in the regulations ($IR(ME)R^{1,2}$, Schedule 2 (i)) provides another opportunity to put patients at the heart of radiation safety through local compliance assurance procedures.
+The requirement of IR(ME)R Schedule 2 (i) provides another opportunity to put patients at the heart of radiation safety through local compliance assurance procedures.

-1.2 Purpose of Guidance
+1.2 Purpose of guidance

-This SCoR guidance aims to provide clarity and support for the UK radiographic workforce to comply with IR(ME)R^{1, 2} and help improve patient experience.
+This guidance aims to provide clarity and support for the UK radiographic workforce to comply with IR(ME)R and help improve patient experience.
 There are a wide range of publicly available media resources offering advice about radiation dose and risk.
-Individuals may have preconceived ideas about ionising radiations, influenced by many sources, for example television programmes; articles or blogs online, or on social media; friends and relatives, or from trying to work out their potential dose/risk using a web-based tool or application.
+Individuals may have preconceived ideas about ionising radiation, influenced by many sources, for example from television programmes, articles or blogs online or on social media, from friends and relatives, or from trying to work out their potential dose/risk using a web-based tool or application.
 For some people it is empowering to research the evidence relating to their imaging investigation/treatment, but if they are unable to identify reliable and evidence-based information it can be distressing.
-It is argued that individuals judge the risk of an activity as lower when they understand its benefits5.
-Conversations with patients and service users about ionising radiation often focus on risk rather than benefit.
-As healthcare professionals it is our responsibility to explain that for an examination/treatment to be appropriately justified, it has already been determined that the benefits to the individual (substantially in most cases) outweigh the lifetime risks associated with the exposure.
-An exception to this may be when what matters to the individual has not been adequately considered, or has changed.
-Consider carefully when there may be a need for re-justification.
+It is argued that individuals judge the risk of an activity as lower when they understand its benefits7.
+Conversations with patients and service users about ionising radiation often focus on risks rather than benefits.
+As healthcare professionals it is our responsibility to consider the needs of the individual and to explain that for an examination/treatment to be appropriately justified, it has already been determined that the benefits to them (substantially in most cases) outweigh the lifetime risks associated with the exposure.
+Exceptions to this may be when what matters to the individual was not adequately considered, or the individual's choices or priorities have changed.
+If there is any doubt, it is the duty of the person undertaking the exposure to seek advice from the Practitioner to ensure it remains justified.